refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-create-page.md

     Refer to the [`useForm`](/docs/api-reference/antd/hooks/form/useForm/) documentation for more information.

+-   `useSelect` is a **refine** hook that provides the necessary props for the select component.

+    Refer to the [`useSelect`](/docs/api-reference/antd/hooks/field/useSelect/) documentation for more information.

 ## Adding the Create Page to the App

 Now that we have created the create page, we need to add it to the `App.tsx` file.